Boulevard Mall: History

 The Boulevard Mall opened in 1962, and was the first enclosed shopping center in the Buffalo area.
 Since its opening, periphery retail surrounding the mall, primarily on Maple Road, Niagara Falls Boulevard, and Sheridan Drive has exploded.
+Because of its proximity to the Canadian border, Boulevard Mall was a frequent destination for Canadian shoppers.
 Anchored by a large, two-level, 220,000 square foot, Buffalo-based Sattler's and a two-level 80,000 square foot, Lockport-based Jenss, the mall opened with approximately 30 stores and became an immediate attraction to customers.
 In 1970, JCPenney opened a three-level 180,000 square foot store across from Jenss, and in 1978 the mall was extended on the south end adding approximately 30 more stores.
 In 1981, Sattlers was bought out by Sibley's of Rochester, who were, in turn, bought out by Pittsburgh based Kaufmann's in 1990.
 In 1994, the mall underwent a major overhaul as three restaurants, Bonefish Grill, TGI Fridays, and Honey's opened along with the construction of a 12 bay food court on the mall's east side which featured a carousel, a 1990s mall staple.
 During this makeover, the mall lured many upscale stores such as The Disney Store and Eddie Bauer.
 Following the opening of the Walden Galleria, seven miles to the south in Cheektowaga in 1989, Boulevard Mall underwent the overhaul to firmly establish itself as the number two mall in Western New York.

 In 1997, the mall again underwent a redesign, this time cosmetically, which saw the implementation of modern skylights, marble floors, columns, and other features aimed at modernizing the complex.
 In 1998, after over 100 years in business, Jenss filed for bankruptcy and closed their store in the fall.
 The store was quickly converted into a Kaufmann's Men's Store.
 In 2000, the mall was expanded once again, this time adding a new wing connected to a two-level, 122,000 square foot Sears.
 Sears held its grand opening in the fall of 2000, marking the opening of WNY's fifth location.
 After Sears' opening in 2000, a large Abercrombie and Fitch store opened, as well as other up and coming national chains that wanted to get in on the action.

 In September 2006, May Department Stores, owner of Kaufmann's, was purchased by Macy's Inc and all stores became Macy's locations, including the department store and the men's store at the mall.
 In 2013, H&M opened their second store in Western New York in the former Abercrombie and Fitch store.
 In 2014, after years of declining patronage and vacancies, it was announced that the food court would close and make way for a new Dick's Sporting Goods.
 The food court was razed the next year and the new, 58,000 square foot Dick's opened in October 2015.
 Food retailers were dispersed throughout the mall, such as Subway and Taste of China.